-Come July, Townsville will share common ground with Edinburgh and New York, as the inaugural Northern Fringe Festival rolls into town.
-The daring, subversive and unexpected performances run alongside the North Australian Festival of Arts, which features concerts, art exhibitions and unique acts held throughout the city.
+The daring, subversive and unexpected performances of the Northern Fringe Festival run alongside the North Australian Festival of Arts, which features concerts, art exhibitions and unique acts held throughout the city.

 If you want... to get in touch with nature